TrueNASTrueNAS Nightly Development Documentation

 Disabling Active Directory

-You can disable your AD server connection without deleting your configuration or leaving the AD domain.
-Click Settings to open the Active Directory settings screen, then select the Enable checkbox to clear it, and click Save to disable SCALE AD service.
-This returns you to the main Directory Services screen where you see the two main directory services configuration options.
+To disable your AD server connection without deleting your configuration or leaving the AD domain, click Settings to open the Active Directory settings screen.
+Select the Enable checkbox to clear it and click Save to disable the AD service.

 Click Configure Active Directory to open the Active Directory screen with your existing configuration settings.
-Select Enable again, click Save to reactivate your connection to your AD server.
+Select Enable again, and click Save to reactivate your connection to your AD server.

 Leaving Active Directory